The role of pacemakers in the prevention of atrial fibrillation

 - Northwestern University Feinberg School of Medicine

 This topic will review the role of pacemakers in the prevention of AF.
 Brief mention will be given to implantable cardioverter defibrillators.
 The utility of other nonpharmacologic strategies for preventing AF are discussed separately.
-(See "Catheter ablation to prevent recurrent atrial fibrillation" and "Surgical approaches to prevent recurrent atrial fibrillation" and "General principles of the implantable cardioverter-defibrillator", section on 'Atrial defibrillation'.)
+(See "Catheter ablation to prevent recurrent atrial fibrillation: Clinical application" and "Surgical approaches to prevent recurrent atrial fibrillation" and "General principles of the implantable cardioverter-defibrillator", section on 'Atrial defibrillation'.)

 In patients with a history of atrial fibrillation (AF), pacing from one or both atria has been suggested as a means to reduce AF recurrences.
 There is no conclusive evidence to support the implantation of an atrial pacemaker to prevent AF in patients with a history of AF but no indication for pacing .
 Similar to societal guidelines, we do not recommend the insertion of an atrial pacemaker for this purpose .
 (See 'Overdrive (antitachycardia) atrial pacing' below.)